IEscher/DAI-2022-HTTP-Infra/README.md

 ## Step 3: Docker compose to build the infrastructure

 Here, we will deploy a 1st version of the infrastructure with a static and dynamic web servers (respectively step1 & step2) using Docker compose.

+All steps to dockerfile's rules and more detailed informations are described in the [step3's README file](https://github.com/IEscher/DAI-2022-HTTP-Infra/blob/step3/README.md).

 This can be done using the [first version of compose rules](docker-images/docker-compose.yml.old).